Scholarships and Bursaries

 Aboriginal and Torres Strait Islander students who enrol at the College for 2022, or who are already enrolled at the College can apply for these Scholarships.

 The Scholarship funds can be utilised for a number of school expenses including school fees & tuition, boarding & accommodation, uniforms, textbooks & stationery, IT equipment, school leadership, cultural or sporting camps/tours, tutoring, mentoring or counselling, personal expenses (e.g. health & hygiene).

 The application process is outlined in this brochure.

 The closing date for applications is 31 July 2021.

 Applications for Year 7 Academic Scholarships and College Bursaries 2022 have now closed.
-Information regarding Year 7 Scholarships and Bursaries 2023 will be posted on our website in Term 2 of 2021.
+Information regarding Year 7 Scholarships and Bursaries 2023 will be posted on our website at the end of Term 2 of 2021.

-For more information about our Scholarships and Bursaries, please contact the College on (08) 9720 3300 or email email@example.com.
+For more information about our Scholarships and Bursaries, please contact the College on (08) 9720 3300 or email .